JRobertEdwards/FighterzBPModerator/READme.md

 #######

+Optimisation

+So far this script runs in a 'it works' fashion and there is certainly room for optimisation.
+As of 01/03/2019 that process has not been started.
+One area that can be improved on immediately is the rank_ranges(rank) function.
+Adding an if that checks if the rank > 600,000 and moving that into its own function call could essentially half that functions load.

+#######

 This has been a fun little side-project for me and I'm now looking to move into more python and reddit centered projects.